uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/value_or_pointer.rst

       The USM version of oneMKL BLAS routines use a templated ``value_or_pointer<T>`` wrapper to enable either pointers or values to be passed to routines that take a scalar parameter.
-This type is in the ``oneapi::mkl::`` namespace and defined in the header file ``oneapi/mkl/types.hpp``.

       In general, users should not explicitly use this type in their code.
 There is no need to construct an object of type